-Before a reissue case is passed to issue, the file is forwarded to the Assignment Branch in order that the abstract of title may be brought down to the latest date.
-(Extract from Order 1838).
+Before a reissue case is passed to issue, the file is forwarded to the Assignment Branch in order that the abstract of title may be brought up to date.
+(Extract from Order 1838, Revised.)

-After the case comes back from the Assignment Branch, the Examiner must inspect their report to see that the applicant has complied with Rule 172 (see 1401.02).
+After the case comes back from the Assignment Branch, the Examiner must inspect the report to see that the applicant has complied with Rule 172 (see 1401.02).

-Note: Transfer of drawing 1401.05.
+NOTE.-Transfer of drawing, 1401.05.

 The notice of allowance is not mailed from the examining division.
 The file with the notice is sent to the Issue and Gazette Branch, where the notice is stamped and mailed.
-(Extract from Order 2729).
+(Extract from Order 2729.)